Brxnni/ChromeFlagEmojis/README.md

 ## TODO

 * Fix bug where sometimes a comment that has flags from the previous page you were on is mixed with the first comment on the current video (????)
+* Extension still affects GitHub code editor for some reason
 * Add On/Off button